syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Fires when the file view type has been changed
+Fires when the file view type is changed.

 <table class="params">
 <thead>